Stephen Feber

 • 2007 - 2012 - Interim Director, construction director, exhibition designer, Heartlands Cornwall

-• 2002 onwards - Owner, Stephen Feber Ltd - see below for projects and here
+• 2002 - 2023 - Owner, Stephen Feber Ltd - see below for projects and my legacy site here

 • 1998 - 2002 – Creative Director and Chief Executive of the Magna Trust -150 staff – 500 during construction - £46 million scheme.
 Millennium Commission, private sector and EU funded